Perovskite (structure): Antiperovskites

 For the antiperovskite structure to be structurally stable, the tolerance factor must be between 0.71 and 1.
 If between 0.71 and 0.9, the crystal will be orthorhombic or tetragonal.
 If between 0.9 and 1, it will be cubic.
 By mixing the B anions with another element of the same valence but different size, the tolerance factor can be altered.
 Different combinations of elements result in different compounds with different regions of thermodynamic stability for a given crystal symmetry.

 Examples

 Antiperovskites naturally occur in sulphohalite, galeite, schairerite, kogarkoite, nacaphite, arctite, polyphite, and hatrurite.
 It is also demonstrated in superconductive compounds such as CuNNi_{3} and ZnNNi_{3}.

 Discovered in 1930, metallic antiperovskites have the formula M_{3}AB where M represents a magnetic element, Mn, Ni, or Fe; A represents a transition or main group element, Ga, Cu, Sn, and Zn; and B represents N, C, or B. These materials exhibit superconductivity, giant magnetoresistance, and other unusual properties.
+If at least some of the metal ions are Lithium cations, the material is investigated as a possible cathode material in Lithium-ion batteries.

 Antiperovskite manganese nitrides exhibit zero thermal expansion.